Program Overview

 The following are options, but the final decision is up to the Committee:

-• It may decide on the above plan, but also suggest that the student do some A Exam preparation over the summer;
+- It may decide on the above plan, but also suggest that the student does some A Exam preparation over the summer;

 Whatever the Committee decides, both students and faculty must be very clear on the time constraints (and hence limitations on process and amount of work) for any given examination.